Forrest MacDonald

 MacDonald's artwork has been shown in three solo and eighteen group exhibitions in museums and galleries throughout North America.

-He holds a Master of Fine Arts degree in studio Art from the University of South Florida and a Bachelor in Science of Journalism with an emphasis in photojournalism from the University of Kansas.
+"He earned a Master of Fine Arts in Studio Art from the University of South Florida and a Bachelor of Science in Journalism, with a focus on photojournalism, from the University of Kansas."

-MacDonald has been an adjunct faculty member at Ringling College of Art & Design in Sarasota, Florida, the University of South Florida College of Art & Art History in Tampa, Florida, New College of Florida in Sarasota, Florida, the Art Institute of Tampa and Hillsborough Community College Ybor campus.
+"MacDonald has taught as an adjunct faculty member at several institutions, including Ringling College of Art and Design and New College of Florida in Sarasota; the University of South Florida’s College of Art & Art History in Tampa; the Art Institute of Tampa; and Hillsborough Community College’s Ybor City campus."

 PUBLICATIONS AND MEDIA: